Tesla2fox/MPDA_Preliminary/README.md

 7. the Gauss can not fit the data
 8. the performance of `Gauss EDA method` is terrible
 9. the LKH problem
+10. Neighborhood insertion search
+11. Neighborhood permutation search
+12. BAH: add job to the end of sequence
+13. BIH: insert in the sequence
+14. TRIPS: triplet append {from paper `New heuristics for the no-wait flowshop with sequence-dependent setup times problem`}
+15. The benchmark can be constructed by the method of paper `New Benchmark Instances for the Capacitated Vehicle Routing Problem`
+16. When a task point has been completed, the task point's index in other permutations should be deleted.

 ---